 B Vitamins: A sick goat must be supplemented with B vitamins, particularly Vitamin B 1 (thiamine).
 The B vitamins are water soluble, so they need to be replenished daily.
-One of many conditions that depletes the goat's body of B vitamins is diarrhea (which is a symptom of greater problems).
-Goats whose rumens are not functioning properly or have had their feed regimen changed should be supplemented with B vitamins, particularly B1 (thiamine).
+One of many conditions that depletes the goat's body of B vitamins is diarrhea (which is a symptom of a problem and not an illness in itself).
+Goats whose rumens are not functioning properly or have had their feed regimen drastically changed should be supplemented with B vitamins, particularly B1 (thiamine).

-One of the most common examples of Vitamin B1 (thiamine) deficiency is polioencephalomalacia (goat polio).
+One of the most common examples of Vitamin B1 (thiamine) deficiency is "goat polio" (polioencephalomalacia).
+This disease does not mimic polio symptoms found in humans.
 Thiamine must be given to counteract severe neurological problems.
 Thiamine-deficient goats display rigid bent necks that won't straighten and a loss of eye focus.
 This disease usually results from eating moldy hay, feed, or sileage; however, it occasionally occurs because the organism exists under certain environmental conditions and a susceptible goat picks it up.
 The symptoms mimic those of tetanus and dehydration.
 Because all B vitamins are water soluble, it is difficult to overdose them.

 Vitamin B12, an injectable red liquid requiring a vet prescription, is essential in the treatment of anemia.